Officer drives man to job interview following traffic stop

 CAHOKIA, Ill. - An officer with the Cahokia Police Department in Illinois is getting national recognition for helping a man on his way to a job interview.

 ABC News reports that Officer Roger Gemoules pulled over a man for expired license plates.
-Instead of giving the man a ticket, Gemoules gave the man a ride.
+Instead of giving the man a ticket, Gemoules gave the man a ride once he explained why he was in such a rush.

 "With everything that’s been going on recently in the community around here, police get a really bad rap,” Gemoules said.